Taichi is a domain-specific language embedded in Python that helps you easily write portable, high-performance parallel programs.

 Kuaishou, a short video platform, uses Taichi as its high-performance mobile GPU solution, enabling unique real-time liquid and gas simulations for generating special effects.

 together with over 200 contributors from all over the world

-Join our Slack channel to meet the Taichi developers and chat about anything related to Taichi, be it Taichi’s internals, RFCs, or new features.
+Join our Discord channel to meet the Taichi developers and peer users/contributors, and chat about anything related to Taichi – be it Taichi's internals, RFCs, or new features!

 You are more than welcome to file bug reports, open pull requests, track issues and milestones on GitHub.

-Follow us @TaichiGraphics on Twitter to get informed of the latest events, classy demos, and inspiring projects.
+Follow us @taichi_lang on Twitter to get informed of the latest events, classy demos, and inspiring projects.

 Subscribe to Taichi’s YouTube channel for useful tutorials and impressive demos.

 $ ti gallery